Synchronicity89/RobotAttack/README.md

 ## Getting Started
 1. Open `index.html` in a browser to play the game manually.
 2. Explore the `Sim/` folder for simulation code and the `NNet/` folder for AI models.
-3. Follow the development plan to contribute to simulation and AI training.
+3. For RL training, ensure you run the training and the AI demo on the same computer for consistent screen size.
+4. The `mode` variable in `code.js` will automatically detect whether it is running in RL training or AI demo mode.

 ## Contributing
 Pull requests and issues are welcome.
 Please see the development plan above for guidance on where to contribute.